-Kendall Cotton Bronk is an associate professor of psychology in the Division of Behavioral & Social Sciences.
-She is a developmental psychologist interested understanding and supporting the positive development and moral growth of young people.
+Kendall Cotton Bronk is a professor of psychology in the Division of Behavioral & Social Sciences.
+She is a developmental psychologist interested in understanding and supporting the positive development and moral growth of young people.
 Most recently, she has investigated these topics through the lens of young people’s purposes in life.

 In addition to her substantive interests, Bronk has also helped define and outline the parameters of the exemplar methodology, an approach to empirical research that provides insight into exemplary, or highly developed, forms of growth.
 Understanding not only what is common but also what is possible is critical to a complete understanding of human development and flourishing.
 Bronk teaches master’s and doctoral classes on positive contexts, child development, adolescent development, and qualitative research methods.
 She also teaches a directed research course for first-year positive developmental doctoral students.

 After graduating with a BS from Northwestern University, Bronk earned her doctorate from Stanford University and completed a postdoctoral research fellowship at the Stanford Center on Adolescence.

 Co-authored with Reichard, R. J., & Qi, J. (2022).
 A co-citation analysis of purpose: Trends and (potential) troubles in the foundation of purpose scholarship.
 Journal of Positive Psychology.

 Co-authored with Baumsteiger, R., Mangan, S., & McConchie, J. (2022).
 What’s your “why?”
 A content analysis of youth purpose.
 Journal of Character Education, 18(1), 1-14.

 Co-authored with Cheung, R. C. M., Mehoke, S., & Pham, P. (2022).
 A thematic analysis of Tweets about purpose.
 Journal of Positive Psychology.
 DOI: 10.1080/17439760.2022.2109198.